x

 Deducting union membership dues from the paychecks of a worker who has quit the union is illegal because the “contract” between the union and the employee was rescinded or voided.
 This assertion is based upon Ohio contract law, specifically the doctrines of recission based on mutual repudiation, mutual mistake, unenforceable penalty, unconscionable contracts of adhesion, and unjust enrichment.

-The Buckeye Institute’s clients are asking for damages in the amount of the union membership dues taken from them after they quit the government union, and they are requesting an injunction to prevent further union membership dues deductions from their paychecks.
+The Buckeye Institute’s client is asking for damages in the amount of the union membership dues taken from her after she quit the government union, and she is requesting an injunction to prevent further union membership dues deductions from her paychecks.
 The Buckeye Institute also asks the court to declare whether SERB or Ohio courts have jurisdiction in union contract dispute cases.

 Related Cases